Bombing of Dresden: 14–15 February

 On the morning of 14 February 431 United States Army Air Force bombers of the Eighth Air Force's 1st Bombardment Division were scheduled to bomb Dresden near midday, and the 457 aircraft of 3rd Bombardment Division were to follow to bomb Chemnitz, while the 375 bombers of the 2nd Bombardment Division would bomb a synthetic oil plant in Magdeburg.
 Another 84 bombers would attack Wesel.
-The bomber groups were protected by 784 North American P-51 Mustangs of the Eighth Air Force's VIII Fighter Command, 316 of which covered the Dresden attack - a total of almost 2,100 Eighth Army Air Force aircraft over Saxony during 14 February.
+The bomber groups were protected by 784 North American P-51 Mustangs of the Eighth Air Force's VIII Fighter Command, 316 of which covered the Dresden attack – a total of almost 2,100 Eighth Army Air Force aircraft over Saxony during 14 February.
+The smoke plume over Dresden by now reached 15000 ft and was plainly visible to the approaching raid.

 Primary sources disagree as to whether the aiming point was the marshalling yards near the centre of the city or the centre of the built-up urban area.
 The report by the 1st Bombardment Division's commander to his commander states that the targeting sequence was the centre of the built-up area in Dresden if the weather was clear.
-If clouds obscured Dresden but Chemnitz was clear, Chemnitz was the target.
-If both were obscured, they would bomb the centre of Dresden using H2X radar.
+If clouds obscured Dresden but Chemnitz was clear, Chemnitz would be targeted.
+If both were obscured, they were to bomb the centre of Dresden using H2X radar.
 The mix of bombs for the Dresden raid was about 40 per cent incendiaries—much closer to the RAF city-busting mix than the USAAF usually used in precision bombardment.
 Taylor compares this 40 per cent mix with the raid on Berlin on 3 February, where the ratio was 10 per cent incendiaries.
 This was a common mix when the USAAF anticipated cloudy conditions over the target.

 316 B-17 Flying Fortresses bombed Dresden, dropping 771 tons of bombs.
 The remaining 115 bombers from the stream of 431 misidentified their targets.
 Sixty bombed Prague, dropping 153 tons of bombs, while others bombed Brüx and Pilsen.
-The 379th bombardment group started to bomb Dresden at 12:17, aiming at marshalling yards in the Friedrichstadt district west of the city centre, as the area was not obscured by smoke and cloud.
+The 379th bombardment group started to bomb Dresden at 12:17, aiming at marshalling yards in the Friedrichstadt district west of the city centre, as the area was unobscured by smoke or cloud.
 The 303rd group arrived over Dresden two minutes after the 379th and found their view obscured by clouds, so they bombed Dresden using H2X radar.
 The groups that followed the 303rd (92nd, 306th, 379th, 384th and 457th) also found Dresden obscured by clouds, and they too used H2X.
 H2X aiming caused the groups to bomb with a wide dispersal over the Dresden area.
 The last group to attack Dresden was the 306th, and they finished by 12:30.